boldbi/bold-bi-docs/docs/working-with-data-sources/dashboard-parameter-iterative-mode.md

 ## Use case

-Consider a project management software provides an option to manage your project tasks on a sprint basis.
+Consider a project management software that provides an option to manage your project tasks on a sprint basis.
 You need to get all project information using the API endpoint.
 But the software allows you to get project IDs alone using the sprint API endpoint.

 1. Sprint API endpoint (It returns all the project ID and sprint metrics).

 `https://{testapi}/sprint/{sprint_ID}`

-2. Project API endpoint (It return the project details based on ID).
+2. Project API endpoint (It returns the project details based on ID).

 `https://{testapi}/project/{project_ID}`

-Now, you can create a first data source with sprint API which returns project IDs in that sprint.
+Now, you can create a first data source with the sprint API which returns project IDs in that sprint.
 You can configure dashboard parameters in the iterative mode with the project ID column.
-Using that dashboard parameter, you can simply create another data source with project endpoint to get project details for each project in that sprint.
+Using that dashboard parameter, you can simply create another data source with the project endpoint to get project details for each project in that sprint.

 ## Example